Dany-Boy55/Addressable-WS2812-LED-controller/README.md

-# DIY-Smart-LEDs
+# LED controller
-An arduino + windows project to control addressable led strips with ease.
+An arduino + windows project to control led strips with ease.
 Instructables coming soon

 If your intent is to simply download and use, then you want to get the .ino sketch for the arduino and the App.zip folder.
 Install the FastLED library into your arduino IDE and upload the sketch.
 Make necessary adjustments to the sketch.